Marriage Intentions, Licenses, and Certificates

 Marriage Certificate Request

 If you previously filed your intentions to be married in the Hanover Town Clerk's Office and would like a certified copy of your marriage license/certificate, please submit a Marriage Certificate Request.
-We strive for same day turnaround of your request, but please note that sometimes it may take up to 10 days to process.
-If you need immediate access to your marriage record, the Registry of Vital Records can provide you with a certified copy if you order on-line and pay an additional fee.
-The Registry of Vital Records office can also provide in-person service at 150 Mt.
-Vernon Street, Dorchester, MA, 02125.
+We strive for a same-day turnaround of your request, but please note that it may take up to 10 days to process in some cases.
+If you need immediate access to your marriage record, the Registry of Vital Records can provide you with a certified copy if you order online and pay an additional fee.
+The Registry of Vital Records office also offers in-person services at 150 Mt.
+Vernon Street, Dorchester, MA 02125.

 Records Prior to 1925